 SandboxAgent is still an Agent.
 It keeps the usual agent surface, including

-instructions, prompt, tools, handoffs, mcp_servers, model_settings,
+instructions, prompt, tools, handoffs, MCP servers, model settings,

-output_type, guardrails, and hooks.
+structured output, guardrails, and hooks.
 What changes is the execution boundary:

 the runner prepares the agent against a live sandbox session that owns files,